MicrosoftDocs/Viva/Viva/insights/Use/myteam.md

 ## Install, pin, and configure the app

-The setup for **My team** is the same as for [Personal insights](../personal/teams/viva-teams-app.md) in the Viva Insights app.
+Your setup tasks for **My team** are the same as for [Personal insights](../personal/teams/viva-teams-app.md) in the Viva Insights app.
 See the following to install, pin, and configure the app in Teams:

 * [Install and pin the app](../personal/teams/viva-teams-app-install.md)
 * [Configure the app](../personal/teams/viva-teams-app-settings.md)